FauxWaffle/FauxWaffle/README.md

 ### Hi there 👋

 My name is Orrin and I do a little bit of everything.
-Currently I am focusing on learning AI engineering and also building AI Scalable Solutions from a leadership role.
+Currently I am focusing on learning AI engineering and also building AI Scalable Solutions from a leadership perspective.
 <!--
 **FauxWaffle/FauxWaffle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.